tronprotocol/documentation/TRX/Tron-overview.md

   "privateKey" : "j5vLuYaQ4w8yolHZWY+CGY1i+p7CYXovSUgzvyYPOPk="
   }'
 Parameters: transaction refers to a specific transaction and privateKey is the user’s private key in base64 format.
-Warning: use this API to control risks.
-Ensure the security of the environment, do not invoke this API provided by others, do not invoke this API on the public network.
+Warning: Please control risks when using this API.
+To ensure environmental security, please do not invoke APIs provided by other or invoke this very API on a public network.

 Inquire account info: /walletsolidity/getaccount
 Demo: curl -X POST http://127.0.0.1:18890/walletsolidity/getaccount -d '{"address" : "QYgZmb8EtAG27PTQy5E3TXNTYCcy"}'